Addiction Treatment Center for Teens

-If you suspect that your teen is going through a serious bout of depression, this can increase the chance of them abusing drugs or alcohol.
+If you suspect your teen is going through a serious bout of depression, this can increase the chance of them abusing drugs or alcohol.

 It’s fairly common for teens to experiment with drugs or alcohol to try to numb their pain.
-If their mental health is declining and they’re not receiving treatment, they don’t know how to cope in a healthy way.
+If their mental health is declining, and they’re not receiving treatment, they don’t know how to cope in a healthy way.
 It makes sense, right?
-We can only use healthy coping mechanisms if we’re taught this, and if your child isn’t receiving some sort of therapy, they probably don’t know how.
+We can only use healthy coping mechanisms if we're teaching this, and if your child isn’t receiving some sort of therapy, they probably don’t know how.

 Although this is true in some cases, teens who use these substances while going through a major depressive episode are more likely to continue using to numb their pain, and possibly become addicted.

-Did you know that one in four Americans who began using any addictive substance before age 18 are addicted, compared to one in 25 who started using at age 21 or older?
+Do you know that one in four Americans who began using any addictive substance before age 18 are addicted, compared to one in 25 who started using at age 21 or older?

 It’s clear that the combination of deteriorating mental health and experimenting with drugs can be the start of a deadly journey for adolescents.
 But how can you intervene and help your child not go down this path?

 Other families in the Flower Mound and Dallas area are experiencing the same issues you are, it's important to know that you aren't alone and there are treatment options available for your child.

 Can My Child Benefit From Teen Addiction Treatment?